analytiq-hub/sigagent.github.io/physics/susskind_statistical_mechanics.md

   * That is called the conjugate thermodynamic variable.
   * This conjugate thermodynamic variable is like pressure.
 It serves the role of pressure.
 * You see the power of $$\ln Z$$.
 It appears all over.
 Remember that $$-\frac{\ln Z}{\beta} = \left< E \right>$$
+* If you make a sudden change, for example in a fluid, you get a shockwave.
+It is not controlled by simple statistical mechanics, but by non-equilibrium dynamics.
+Only thing you can be sure is that entropy increases.
 * Ideal gas: Express $$\ln Z$$ using the partition function formula, take derivative with respect to $$V$$ at fixed $$T$$
 * Get $$PV=NT$$